-If you’ve been looking for a 20 pound demolition hammer, then you’re in luck.
+So, if you’ve been looking for a sturdy electric jack hammer, then you’re in luck with Makita.

 The Makita HM1211B promises lots of power, ease of use and dependability, but of course this isn’t the only product to make that claim, so is it any good?
 Is the Makita the kind of demolition hammer you need?
 We decided to check it out.

 - The Makita runs on a 10 amp motor, suitable for light and medium duty jobs.
 The motor delivers up to 2000 BPM, giving you enough power to handle an assortment of jobs.

 - The Makita has a D-shape handle.
 Made of rubber, it is non-slip and works as a shock absorber.
 You can secure the handle in multiple positions for enhanced security.